The Widths of Strict Outerconfluent Graphs: Unbounded clique-width

 After each step of the walk from an edge $e$ to an edge $e'$, one of the two sides of $e'$ (the side that $e'$ separates from $e$) includes $>n/3$ vertices of $G$, by construction.
 The other side of $e'$ can be small, but if it is, it is a strict superset of the small side of $e$.
 Because the numbers of vertices on the small sides of the edges in this walk form a strictly increasing sequence of integers, they must eventually reach a number that is at least $n/3$, at which point the walk terminates. \end{proof}

 We will prove our result by showing that, for every fixed $r$, $G_k$ has no such low-rank balanced cut, contradicting \cref{lem:balanced-cut}.

-\begin{definition} Given any partition of the vertices of $G_k$ into two sides, define a \emph{block} of the partition to be a contiguous subsequence of the vertices (as ordered along the boundary line of the drawing of $G_k$) that belongs to one of the two sides, and is not part of any larger such contiguous subsequence. \end{definition}
+\begin{definition} Given any partition of the vertices of $G_k$ into two subsets, define a \emph{block} of the partition to be a contiguous subsequence of the vertices (as ordered along the boundary line of the drawing of $G_k$) that belongs to one of the two subsets, and is not part of any larger such contiguous subsequence. \end{definition}

-\begin{lemma} If a partition of the vertices of $G_k$ into two sides has a biadjacency matrix of rank~$\le r$, it has $\le 4r+1$ blocks. \end{lemma}
+\begin{lemma} If a partition of the vertices of $G_k$ into two subsets has a biadjacency matrix of rank~$\le r$, it has $\le 4r+1$ blocks. \end{lemma}

 \begin{proof} Each two consecutive blocks contain two consecutive vertices in the ordering of $G_k$, one yellow and one blue in the alternating coloring of $G_k$ from the figure.
 Assume for a contradiction that there are $\ge 4r+2$ blocks.
 These would lead to $\ge 4r+1$ yellow--blue edges between consecutive vertices, crossing from block to block and from one side of the partition to the other.
-Among these, some subsequence of $\ge 2r+1$ edges all have their yellow vertices on the same side of the partition as each other and their blue vertices on the other side.
+Among these, some subsequence of $\ge 2r+1$ edges all have their yellow vertices in the same subset of the partition as each other and their blue vertices in the other subset.
 Select the edges in odd positions of this subsequence.

-This gives a subsequence of $\ge r+1$ edges of $G_k$, connecting vertices that are all consistently colored yellow on one side of the partition and blue on the other.
+This gives a subsequence of $\ge r+1$ edges of $G_k$, connecting vertices that are all consistently colored yellow in one subset of the partition and blue in the other subset.
 Moreover, because we selected only the edges in odd positions from a longer sequence, no two of these edges have endpoints that are consecutive in the vertex ordering of $G_k$.
 Because the yellow vertices of $G_k$ are adjacent only to the two consecutive blue vertices, the only yellow--blue edges connecting the selected vertices are the ones in the selected subsequence.
 That is, this subsequence forms an induced matching within the subgraph of edges of $G_k$ that cross the given partition.
 The submatrix of the biadjacency matrix, corresponding to this induced matching, is a permutation matrix of rank $\ge r+1$.
 This contradicts the assumption of the lemma that the whole biadjacency matrix has rank $r$.
 This contradiction proves that our other assumption, that there are $4r+2$ or more blocks, cannot be true. \end{proof}